sugi-lang/sugi/README.md

 This project is evolving quickly.
 The tutorial is a presentation of ideas and is not ready for use yet.

+# Rules of the language

+1. A statement can only have one function symbol, called a keyword.
+2. Statements containing blocks of code such as `fn` or `if` must end with the same keyword preceded by a `#`.
+3. Words inside curly brackets `{}` are a function's properties and decide what operands come after a keyword and how the function behaves.
+4. Functions with a variable amount of arguments can be grouped into brackets.
+A right and left bracket beside each other `][` is replaced with `|`.

 ## Hello World

 In a text editor, type: